awslabs/aws-mysql-jdbc/README.md

 >1.
 A common practice when using JDBC drivers is to wrap invocations against a Connection object in a try-catch block, and dispose of the Connection object if an Exception is hit.
 If your application takes this approach, it will lose the fast-failover functionality offered by the Driver.
 When failover occurs, the Driver internally establishes a ready-to-use connection inside the original Connection object before throwing an exception to the user.
 If this Connection object is disposed of, the newly established connection will be thrown away.
 The correct practice is to check the SQL error code of the exception and reuse the Connection object if the error code indicates successful failover.
 [FailoverSampleApp1](#sample-code) and [FailoverSampleApp2](#sample-code-1) demonstrate this practice.
 See the section below on [Failover Exception Codes](#failover-exception-codes) for more details.
 >
 >
 >2.
 It is highly recommended that you use the cluster and read-only cluster endpoints instead of the direct instance endpoints of your Aurora cluster, unless you are confident about your application's usage of instance endpoints.
-Although the Driver will correctly failover to the new writer instance when using instance endpoints, usage of these endpoints are discouraged because individual instances can spontaneously change reader/writer status when failover occurs.
+Although the Driver will correctly failover to the new writer instance when using instance endpoints, use of these endpoints is discouraged because individual instances can spontaneously change reader/writer status when failover occurs.
 The driver will always connect directly to the instance specified if an instance endpoint is provided, so a write-safe connection cannot be assumed if the application uses instance endpoints.

 ## Enhanced Failure Monitoring
 <div style="text-align:center"><img src="./docs/files/images/enhanced_failure_monitoring_diagram.png" /></div>
 The figure above shows a simplified workflow of Enhanced Failure Monitoring.
-Enhanced Failure Monitoring, is a connection plugin implemented by using a monitor thread.
+Enhanced Failure Monitoring is a connection plugin implemented by a monitor thread.
 The monitor will periodically check the connected database node's health.
-In the case of the database node showing up as unhealthy, the query will be retried with a new database node and the monitor is restarted.
+If a database node is determined to be unhealthy, the query will be retried with a new database node and the monitor restarted.

-Enhanced Failure Monitoring is loaded by default and can be disabled by setting parameter `failureDetectionEnabled` to `false`.
+The Enhanced Failure Monitoring plugin is loaded by default, and can be disabled by setting parameter `failureDetectionEnabled` to `false`.

-If custom connection plugins are loaded, Enhanced Failure Monitoring and Failover Connection Plugin will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.plugins.failover.FailoverConnectionPluginFactory,com.mysql.cj.jdbc.ha.plugins.NodeMonitoringConnectionPluginFactory` when setting `connectionPluginFactories`.
+If custom connection plugins are loaded, Enhanced Failure Monitoring and Failover Connection Plugin will NOT be loaded unless explicitly included by adding `com.mysql.cj.jdbc.ha.plugins.failover.FailoverConnectionPluginFactory,com.mysql.cj.jdbc.ha.plugins.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.

 ### Enhanced Failure Monitoring Parameters
 `failureDetectionTime`, `failureDetectionInterval`, and `failureDetectionCount` are similar to TCP Keep Alive parameters.

-Additional monitoring configurations can be included by adding the prefix `monitoring-` to the configuration key.
+You can include additional monitoring configurations by adding the prefix `monitoring-` to the configuration key.

 | Parameter       | Value           | Required      | Description  | Default Value |
 | --------------- |:---------------:|:-------------:|:------------ | ------------- |